Solesmes Abbey

-Solesmes Abbey or St. Peter's Abbey, Solesmes (Abbaye Saint-Pierre de Solesmes) is a Benedictine monastery in Solesmes, Sarthe, France, famous as the source of the restoration of Benedictine monastic life in the country under Dom Prosper Guéranger after the French Revolution.
+Solesmes Abbey or St. Peter's Abbey, Solesmes (Abbaye Saint-Pierre de Solesmes) is a Benedictine monastery in Solesmes, Sarthe, France, and the source of the restoration of Benedictine monastic life in the country under Dom Prosper Guéranger after the French Revolution.
 The current abbot is the Right Reverend Dom Abbot Geoffrey Kemlin, O.S.B., elected in 2022.

 Parish

 Prior to the foundation of Solesmes Abbey, a parish existed at the site.
 This parish may have been founded at the site as early as the 5th century.
 Evidence also suggests that the site may first have been built upon in the 6th or 7th century.
 This original parish was surrounded by a large cemetery.
 Sarcophagi found at the site suggest that they may go back to the Merovingian period.
 These sites are still preserved to this day.